saintmac/vyte-api-v2-doc/docs/reference/events.md

         "_id": "userId"
       },
       "from": "user@example.com",
-      "body": "I’m booking appointment about this",
+      "body": "I’m booking appointment about this"
     }
   ],
   "places": [